-Many times, we become really busy being the solution for others – always offering advice or extending ourselves, when they truly have other options.
-As a result, we are innocently delaying them from finding the best solution for themselves.
-Read how our Community Program Coordinator, Helen, discovered just that.
+As helpers, we often keep ourselves busy being the solution for others – always offering advice, or extending ourselves.
+What we don’t always see, is that they may have other options.
+Sometimes, by inserting ourselves in their issues, we are innocently keeping them from finding the best solution for themselves.

 Helen brushed on a key point “I don’t have to be the solution to everyone else’s problems.”

 You see, sometimes when we figure out a problem for others, we may actually be hindering them, instead of helping them.
 We all have natural wisdom inside.
-If you are busy being everyone’s solution, then you aren’t allowing their natural wisdom to kick in and be their own solution.
+If you are busy being everyone’s solution, then you aren’t allowing their natural wisdom to kick in.

-We aren’t suggesting people shouldn’t help other people.
-After all, that’s the foundation of The Cypress Initiative.
-We are simply suggesting your “help” may, in fact, be a contribution rather than a solution.
-Sometimes, no matter how logical or obvious it seems to you, your solution won’t succeed because it wasn’t meant for your creation.
-The person you are trying to help has this natural spark that will come forward when their personal thinking is given space.
+The person you are trying to help has their own natural SPARK that will always come forward when their personal thinking is given space.
 It’s a human thing- we all have it.
 By stepping back and allowing their natural wisdom to create the solution that was meant for their problem, you are providing the greatest gift you can give.

 The Cypress Initiative